-Operating License No. DPR-73 Docket No. 50-320 Technical Specification Change Request No. 24
+Operating License No. DPR-73 Docket No. 50-320 Technical Specification Change Request No.

 This Technical Specification Change Request is submitted in support of Licensee's request to change Appendix A to Operating License No. DPR-73 for Three Mile Island Nuclear Station Unit 2.
-As a part of this request, proposed replacement pages for Appendix A are also included.
+This submittal is made to correct our previous submission in which a portion of the "Safety Evaluation Justifying Change" was inadvertently omitted.